baronsengir007/Ai-Assistent-Nylas/week-3/celery-tutorial/README.md

 ### Key Components

-**Message Broker (Redis)**: The message broker acts as a middleman between your application and the workers.
+- **Message Broker (Redis)**: The message broker acts as a middleman between your application and the workers.
 When you send a task, it goes to the broker first.
 Redis, in our case, stores these messages in a queue until a worker is ready to process them.
 This decoupling allows your application to continue running without waiting for tasks to complete.

-**Celery Workers**: These are the processes that actually execute your tasks.
+- **Celery Workers**: These are the processes that actually execute your tasks.
 They continuously monitor the message broker for new tasks and process them as they arrive.
 In our setup, we run the worker in a Docker container, but in production, you might have multiple workers across different machines.

-**Result Backend (Redis)**: After a worker completes a task, it stores the result in the result backend.
+- **Result Backend (Redis)**: After a worker completes a task, it stores the result in the result backend.
 This allows your application to check the status of tasks and retrieve their results when needed.
 We're using Redis for this as well, but you could use other backends like databases.

 ### Flow of Operations

 When you run a Celery task, here's what happens behind the scenes:

-1. Your application (the client) sends a task to the message broker using `task.delay()` or `task.apply_async()`.
+1. Your application (the client) sends a task to the message broker using `task.delay()`, `task.apply_async()`, or `app.send_task()`.
 This is non-blocking, meaning your application continues running immediately.

 2. The Celery worker, which is constantly monitoring the message broker, picks up the task and starts processing it.
 During this time, your application is free to do other things.